vinely/onto_test/doc/DID_ONTID_intro.md

 1. DID method specifications MUST include their own Security Considerations sections.
 2. This section MUST consider all the requirements mentioned in section 5 of [[RFC3552](https://tools.ietf.org/html/rfc3552)] (page 27) for the DID operations defined in the specification.

 This table summarizes the DID method specifications currently in development.
-The links will be updated as subsequent Implementer’s Drafts are produced.
+The links will be updated as subsequent Implementerâ€™s Drafts are produced.

 | Method Name  | Status      | DLT or Network    | Authors                                              | Link                                                         |
 | ------------ | ----------- | ----------------- | ---------------------------------------------------- | ------------------------------------------------------------ |